grommasdietz/kirby-locale/README.md

 The Writer dialog and the title selector share a single locale collector.
 Entries are deduplicated and gathered in this order:

 1. `kirby()->option('grommasdietz.kirby-locale.locales')`
-2. `panel.config['grommasdietz/kirby-locale'].locales` (or `...languages`)
-3. `window.panel.config.locales` / `...languages`
-4. Kirby’s configured site languages
+2. Kirby’s configured site languages
-5. The bundled ISO 639-1 catalog (unless disabled)
+3. The bundled ISO 639-1 catalog (unless disabled)

 Values can be plain strings (`'en'` or more explicit `'en-GB'`) or associative arrays with `code`, `name`, and optional `group` keys.
-Closures are supported on both the Panel and Kirby options.
+When you provide the list via `kirby()->option('grommasdietz.kirby-locale.locales')`, the option may also be a closure that returns an array at runtime.

-Set `kirby()->option('grommasdietz.kirby-locale.catalog', false)` to disable the ISO fallback entirely, or provide your own array/callback to replace it.
+Set `kirby()->option('grommasdietz.kirby-locale.catalog', false)` to disable the ISO fallback entirely, or pass a custom array to replace it.

 ## Optional configuration